 Even if you believe you may have caused the accident, do not admit fault.
 Anything you say could turn up in a personal injury case against you or be used to weaken your claim with the insurance company.
 Make sure drivers in both vehicles are okay, but do not take any blame for the accident.
 It is up to the insurance adjusters to make that determination.

 What You Should Do After a Car Accident

-After you have reported the accident to the police, received any necessary medical care, and exchanged information with the other party, your next call should be to the Law Offices of F. Craig Wilkerson, Jr. Our team of South Carolina car accident lawyers will fight aggressively to get the compensation you deserve.
+After you have reported the accident to the police, received any necessary medical care, and exchanged information with the other party, your next call should be to the Law Offices of Wilkerson, Jones & Wilkerson Our team of South Carolina car accident lawyers will fight aggressively to get the compensation you deserve.
 Call our Rock Hill office at 803 324-7200 to schedule a free consultation with one of our attorneys.